Pelm-Technologies/react-pelm-connect/README.md

 # Pelm Connect
-This package provides a react wrapper over Pelm Connect, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts to Pelm.
+This package provides a react wrapper over Pelm Connect, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts.

 If you need to integrate Pelm Connect in a non-react web application, view these docs.